javibio-git/nf-fastp/README.md

 ## Features

 - 🧬 Accepts both SE and PE reads
-- 🔗 Organized outputs by species, population, and sample
 - 🚀 Runs with Singularity on SLURM HPC
 - 📊 MultiQC summary report
 - 📝 Output summary CSV for downstream use